AdobeDocs/commerce-cloud-service.en/help/developer/local-development.md

 title: Developer guide
 ---

-# Magento PaaS development guide
+# Magento PaaS developer guide

 This is a test for a guide to local development.